shermand100/PiNodeXMR/README.md

 So once you've got an IP address that consistently points to the network the PiNode-XMR is in we're ready for the last step, port forwarding.

 The IP address or hostname if you use Dynamic DNS points to your router.
 If you open your router settings you should see some options for port forwarding.
-The idea here is that you are going to tell the router that any external traffic it receives on port 18081 (Monero's RPC port) should be directed to the PiNode-XMR IP (usually 192.168.xx.xxx) and port 18081.
+The idea here is that you are going to tell the router that any external traffic it receives on a specifc port (usually 18081 or 18089 for Monero RPC) should be directed to the PiNode-XMR IP (usually 192.168.xx.xxx) and that same port.

+Depending on which mode you started the node in above you will want to open different ports (assuming you didn't change the defualt port values):

+* Prive Node: Forward port **18081**
+* Public Node (Free External RPC): Forward port **18089**
+* Public Node (Requires RPC Pay): Forward port **18083**

+Additionally, you may want to also forward port **18080** to help other nodes sync their blockchains.

 Every router has a different configuration menu so you may have to refer to it's manual if you're unsure.
 Alternatively there are some nice examples for multiple brands here with pictures.